21jake/crypto-csv-cli/README.md

 # crypto-csv-cli

-A command line program tracks your crypto portfolio from CSV file
+A command line program tracks your crypto portfolio from CSV file.

+## Usage

+Create (or replace the existing mock file) a `portfolio.csv` file inside the src/data folder.
+The format for the CSV file is as follow:
+- 4 columns: `timestamp`, `transaction_type`, `token`, `amount`
+- Use dot (`.`) as the decimal separator

+## Considerations

 I built this CLI with the intention of keeping it simple, lightweight, open to upgrade and maintain, while providing an continous/non-disruptive experience for the users.

 Below are some noteworthy points from my POV:

-1. **The CSV file is "cloned" into a JSON file** During the initialization phase of the program, the CSV file is parsed once into the `portfolio.json` file for these reasons:
+1. **The CSV file is "cloned" into a JSON file**

+   During the initialization phase of the program, the CSV file is parsed once into the `portfolio.json` file for these reasons:
    - Strict typings could be applied for `json` files.
-This is preferable for a Typescript project.
+This is important for a Typescript project.
    - While `csv` is excellent with small files, `json` is superior while working with huge volume of data, and in terms of scalability.
-   - The `json` file could serve as a "convenient global state" available to every file, and completely compatible with native `javascript` methods.
+   - The `json` file could serve as a "convenient global state" readily accessible for every file, and completely compatible with native `javascript` methods.
 On the contrary, the `csv` file requires parsing for every file-reading attempt.

 <br>

 2. **Self-built interface for the CLI**

-   The interface is built with native packages.
+   The interface is built with native `readline` packages.
 At first I tried some third parties (`commanderjs`, `inquirer`, `yargs`, etc.), however they failed to bring the aforementioned "non-disruptive" UX.

    The interaction flow I was trying to create:

    - Display the help panel, showing available commands with options, asking for the input.
-   - Read the input, perform the according task.
+   - Read the input, perform the corresponding task.
-   - Showing result.
+   - Showing results.
    - Display the help panel again without exiting the NodeJS process.
 Only exit if the user wants to.

    <br>